gap-actions/build-pkg-docs/README.md

-# compile-documentation-for-packages
+# build-pkg-docs

 This GitHub action runs compiles the manual of a GAP package.

 ## Usage

-The action `compile-documentation-for-packages` has to be called by the workflow of a GAP package `gap-package`.
+The action `build-pkg-docs` has to be called by the workflow of a GAP package `gap-package`.
 By default it compiles the manual of a GAP package.